DevOps-Represent/docker-101-with-podman/2-Images.md

 To build the image, we can then run the following from inside the `docker-101` directory:

 ```
-docker build -t banana-smith-image .
+podman build -t banana-smith-image .
 ```

 This takes our `Dockerfile` file, reads the instructions, and creates the basic image on your Docker host called `banana-smith-image`.
 Again, change the name if you want.
 You can verify that the image is built by listing the images you now have:

 ```
-docker images
+podman images
 ```

 You should see the image you just created.
 Finally, run the image by running:

 ```
-docker run -d -P --name banana-smith-container banana-smith-image
+podman run -d -P --name banana-smith-container banana-smith-image
 ```

 To see that it's actually running, check the port by:

 ```
-docker port banana-smith-container
+podman port banana-smith-container
 ```
 If you get an error, something like :

 ```
-docker: Error response from daemon: Conflict.
+podman: Error response from daemon: Conflict.
 The container name "/banana-smith-container" is already in use by container "dd22b733a855cafc3a9235efbe892828ca82a9ee02cd30b9c7120ba891825414".
 You have to remove (or rename) that container to be able to reuse that name.
 See 'docker run --help'.
 ```
 this might be because you already had a banana-smith-container and a banana-smith-image.
 You can remove the container by running

 ```
-docker rm banana-smith-container
+podman rm banana-smith-container
 ```

 ⚠️ Did you get the following error? ⚠️